gor1kartem/LichessNET/README.md

 ## [Documentation](https://rabergsel.github.io/LichessNET/index.html)

 LichessNET is a C# library for interacting with the Lichess API.
 It allows you to manage games, challenges, and other Lichess features programmatically.
+It is a high level wrapper for all important Lichess API endpoints, and also implements a wrapper for the database of Lichess (database.lichess.org)

 ## Features